Sabryn Genet

 from 1997 to 2001.
 She received the Outstanding Female Newcomer Award at the 14th Soap Opera Digest Awards in 1998 for her role as Tricia.
 Shortly after leaving The Young and the Restless, she experienced several health issues leading to her diagnosis of Dysautonomia.
-This chronic health condition has prevented her from being able to pursue future acting roles and has since left the business.
+This chronic health condition has prevented her from being able to pursue future acting roles and she has since left the business.